microsoft/griffel/apps/website/docs/react/guides/limitations.md

 }
 ```

-As Griffel performs ahead-of-time [compilation](/react/ahead-of-time-compilation/introduction) values used in CSS rules should be static to be compiled.
+As Griffel performs ahead-of-time [compilation](/react/ahead-of-time-compilation/introduction) values used in CSS rules should be static so that they can be compiled.

 ### Workarounds

 - Use inline styles on elements.
-They don't have the best performance, but it will be faster than invoke any CSS-in-JS for frequently changing values.
+They don't have the best performance, but it will be faster than invoking any CSS-in-JS for frequently changing values.

   ```jsx
   const useClasses = makeStyles({